 Urinary ammonia is an even less reliable method for testing for CBS upregulation.
 This is because most of the ammonia (NH4+) in urine is produced by the kidneys for ph regulation.
 The ammonia that is produced elsewhere in the body, is usually detoxified by being converted to urea, which is then excreted.
 This process mainly occurs in the liver, and the liver is quite capable of handling the large amount of ammonia that is produced in the body, which occurs due to the metabolization of amino acids.
 The liver has to be able to do this, because the nervous system can only tolerate very low levels of ammonia.
 Excess ammonia, i.e., hyperammonia, only usually occurs either when liver functioning has been greatly reduced, or where a genetic defect in the urea cycle exists.
 Only by testing serum ammonia, can such a condition be diagnosed.

 In light of the prevalence of these CBS gene variants, especially C699T, which has the most science examining up regulation, it seems unlikely to me that most people should be taking extreme measures with their diets as the result of heterozygous CBS SNPs.
-However, I must caution, that I am not a doctor (although how many doctors know a thing about nutrigenomics).
+If you’re concerned that up-regulated CBS activity could be an issue, have ammonia levels checked and go from there.

 My practical focus for CBS – homocysteine and ammonia awareness